-Where a complainant continues to behave in a way that is unacceptable, the Clerk, in consultation with the Finance and Management Committee may decide to refuse all contact with the complainant and stop any investigation into his or her complaint.
+Where a complainant continues to behave in a way that is unacceptable, the Clerk, in consultation with Full Council may decide to refuse all contact with the complainant and stop any investigation into their complaint.
 Where the behaviour is so extreme or it threatens the immediate safety and welfare of staff, other options will be considered, e.g. the reporting of the matter to the police or taking legal action.
 In such cases, the complainant may not be given prior warning of that action.